RobiNN1/phpCacheAdmin/README.md

 If you get the error "Fatal error: Allowed memory size of x bytes exhausted" or a blank page, increase the PHP memory limit or enable the SCAN command (set `PCA_REDIS_0_SCANSIZE` or uncomment `scansize` in `config.php`).
-For Redis databases with more than 100 000 keys, SCAN is used automatically.
+For Redis databases with more than 100 000 keys, SCAN is used automatically (the limit is configurable with `scanthreshold`).

 ## Cronjob